 The company has presented its income and EPS from continuing operations, operating income and segment operating income before special items.
 Special items include charges and gains related to divestitures, acquisitions, restructurings, impairments, certain changes to accounting methodologies, legacy legal and tax charges and other income or charges that may mask the underlying operating results and/or business trends of the company or business segment, as applicable.
 The company utilizes these measures to assess overall operating performance and segment level core operating performance, as well as to provide insight to management in evaluating overall and segment operating plan execution and underlying market conditions.
 The Company also presents its effective tax rate as adjusted for special items for consistency, and from time to time presents corporate expense excluding special items.
 One or more of these measures may be used as components in the company's incentive compensation plans.
 These measures are useful for investors because they may permit more meaningful comparisons of the company's underlying operating results and business trends between periods.
-The difference between income and EPS from continuing operations before special items and income and EPS from continuing operations (the most comparable GAAP measures) consists of the impact of the special items noted above on the applicable GAAP measure.
-The limitation of these measures is that they exclude the impact (which may be material) of items that increase or decrease the company's reported GAAP metrics, and these non-GAAP metrics may not be comparable to similarly title measures reported by other companies.
+The difference between income and EPS from continuing operations before special items and income and EPS from continuing operations of the special items and income and EPS from continuing operation of these measures is that they exclude the impact (which may be material) of items that increase or decrease the company's reported GAAP metrics, and these non-GAAP measures in combarable to similarly title measures reported by other companies.
 These limitations are best addressed by using the non-GAAP measures in combination with the most comparable GAAP measures in order to better understand the amounts, character and impact of any increase or decrease on reported results.